 State government, too, needs to demonstrate its willingness to promote business.
 The most obvious way to show that willingness is to be very careful about imposing more — or increasing — taxes and fees.

 Washington, D.C., should set an example for the world by getting its financial house in order.
 Trillion-dollar deficits are a horrible example for the world — and unsustainable.

 The best thing we can do for the world is to show we are tackling our problems — not “kicking the can down the road.”
 It’s time for Congress and the administration to adopt a real budget — and to remember that the secret to democracy is compromise.

 Our federal government also needs to show its commitment to the fight against terrorism.
 We cannot lead from behind.
 We must be out front, leading by example, building a global coalition dedicated to defeating those who would slaughter and enslave the innocent.

 That coalition needs to be built through diplomacy, not bellicosity.
 The feds need to shore up the State Department, not tear it down.
-A willingness to talk is not a show of weakness.
+A willingness to talk and build back up our alliances is not a show of weakness.